Reintegration of Transnistria into Moldova: Public opinion

-In a study organized by the Black Sea University Foundation between October 2018 and February 2019, when a group of Transnistrians were asked about what option would lead to a faster development of the republic, only 5.2% of them responded with reintegration into Moldova.
-In contrast, 37.1% of them replied with becoming part of Russia, while 22.6% said that an independent and internationally recognized Transnistria would.
+In a study organized by the Black Sea University Foundation between October 2018 and February 2019, when a group of Transnistrians were asked about what option would lead to a faster development of the republic, 5.2% of them responded with reintegration into Moldova.
+On the other hand, 37.1% of them replied with becoming part of Russia, while 22.6% said that an independent and internationally recognized Transnistria would.
 The same study showed low adherence to a Moldovan identity by Transnistrians, regardless of their ethnicity.
-Only 14% felt Moldovan, while 37.3% felt Transnistrian, 35.7% Russian and 7.4% Ukrainian.
+14% felt Moldovan, while 37.3% felt Transnistrian, 35.7% Russian and 7.4% Ukrainian.
 Results changed according to age, as although 16% of Transnistrians over 60 felt Moldovan, as did 17.4% of those between 45 and 59 years old and 15.7% of those between 30 and 44 years old, only 7.2% of people between the ages of 18 and 29 did.
 Furthermore, 13.2% of Transnistrians thought Moldova was a threat for Transnistria; the country with the lead on this aspect was Ukraine with 41.9%.
 Still, 5.8% and 49.3% of Transnistrians described relations between the population of Moldova and Transnistria as very good or good respectively, with 32.1% and 7.4% saying weak or very weak and with the remaining 5.4% not replying.

+In a poll conducted in February–April 2026, the results of which were presented by Moldovan news outlet Zona de Securitate and Moldovan think tank WatchDog.MD, 53% of the polled residents in Transnistria stated they would vote in a referendum for the region's reintegration into Moldova, with 36% stating they would vote against.
+The poll results were not weighted, and the opinions of women and young people in the region were underrepresented.
+In 2025, support and opposal of reintegration had been 47% and 38% respectively, and 45% and 38% in 2024, showing an upward pro-reintegration trend in recent years.
+In a 14–24 May 2026 poll by iData, 44.2% of Moldovans expressed support for Transnistria's full and complete reintegration, 17.9% for preserving the status quo, 12.4% for reintegrating the region with special autonomy and only 8.4% for recognizing Transnistria's independence.